As a youth pastor, I never made a lot of money.

-But for pastors who would like to be able to take their families on a nice vacation, save for retirement, or build some financial margin so you could better respond to God when he calls, I humbly offer this list of suggestions on how to generate extra income.
+But for pastors who would like to be able to take their families on a nice vacation, save for retirement, or build some financial margin so you could better respond to God when he calls, I humbly offer this list of suggestions.

 As a pastor, you’re probably used to speaking in front of people.
 This is actually a marketable skill – one that most people in the country do not possess.

 There are a lot of schools, companies, and organizations that need speakers and you could use your speaking ability to earn extra money.
 You could speak at other churches.
 You could speak at weddings or funerals.
 You could submit your session idea to conference organizers.
 You could speak at business events.

 Let your friends in ministry know how often you’re available.
 Create a speaking page on your website and promote it throughout your network.

 If you’re just starting out, get some experience before setting a fee.
 But if you’re a seasoned speaker, it’s fair for you to charge for your services.